LydiaLooi/musemapalyzr/README.md

 # TODO:
 - Ranked incorporates the "normal length" song threshold when determining the density.
 - Look at the pattern multipliers again.
+- With pattern multipliers for each map, actually log somewhere about what multipliers are affecting it etc.

 # Packages and stuff: